alexeygrigorev/mlbookcamp-page/article/numpy.md

 ```

-Another quite useful feature is shuffling an array - rearranging the elements of an array in random order.
+Another quite useful feature is shuffling an array &ndash; rearranging the elements of an array in random order.
 For example, let’s create an array with a range and then shuffle it:

 ```python